 Within Sentinel Software you can view full information on past updates, including any roles added or removed and also the menus that were updated.
 This functionality is available across user profiles, roles, and permission lists.
 Sentinel has also introduced PeopleSoft transaction monitoring.
 This provides a single, immutable record of transactions, database changes, and user activity.
 Organizations can customize transaction categories and tables to meet their individual compliance or security needs.
 Transactions also link directly to user accounts and provide a record of updates made by and to a user.

 Updates and changes made to permission lists can be migrated across environments with the PeopleSoft Application Designer.
 However, when migrating to another environment, App Designer does not display the missing components that are required within the target environment.

-Sentinel improves this method by simplifying the PeopleSoft migration process and allowing users to view a list of missing components before completing its sync.
+Sentinel improves this method by enabling instant compare features.
+This simplifies the PeopleSoft migration process and allowing users to view a list of missing components before completing its sync.
 This enables Admins to compare the access between the Source and Target environment to ensure working permissions before the migration.